 The Menin Gate and the Last Post

-Another must-see landmark in Ypres, the Menin Gate, has the names of almost 55,000 missing Commonwealth soldiers who died in the area between 1914 and 1917.
+Another must-see landmark in Ypres, the Menin Gate, is sometimes also referred to as Ypres War Memorial.
+It has the names of almost 55,000 missing Commonwealth soldiers who died in the area between 1914 and 1917.
 Hundreds of thousands of men passed through this gate on their way to the battlefields.

 The size of the monument is very impressive.
 But it’s not before you see thousands of names on the endless walls that you really get a lump in your throat.
 There are flowers everywhere and many ‘We will not forget’ messages that people still leave here every day.

 “They shall grow not old, as we that are left grow old:

 Age shall not weary them, nor the years condemn.

 At the going down of the sun and in the morning,